mpi4py.futures

 Recalling the issues related to the lack of support for dynamic process

-managment features in MPI implementations, mpi4py.futures
+management features in MPI implementations, mpi4py.futures

 supports an